Inityx/os-helpers/README.md

 # Grading CS 344
 This documentation outlines my setup and protocols for grading assignments 1 through 5 in OSU's CS 344.
-The assignments are graded on `os-class.engr.oregonstate.edu` or `eos-class.engr.oregonstate.edu`, the latter being for the eCampus version of the class.
+The assignments are graded on [os-class] or [eos-class], the latter being for the eCampus version of the class.

 ## Individual Instructions
 After performing the setup outlined in [Universal Instructions](#universal-instructions), these instructions will guide you through the specific setup for each assignment.